 Asteroid Cloud

-Asteroid Cloud is a memory-friendly vector database for AI workloads like RAG and semantic search.
-You bring embeddings; Asteroid stores vectors and metadata, then serves k-NN search with filters.
+Asteroid Cloud is a memory-friendly vector database for applications that need fast similarity search at lower infrastructure cost.
+You bring embeddings; Asteroid stores vectors and JSON metadata, then serves k-NN search with optional metadata filters.

-Your endpoint, API key, and vector dimension are provided when your pilot is set up.
+Your endpoint and API key are provided when your pilot is set up.
+You choose the index dimension yourself — see Create your index.
 Don't have them yet?
 Request a pilot.

 Quickstart